kishor-u/github-api/README.md

 - Make sure that you have the latest _Node JS (12+)_ and _NPM_ installed.

-- Open terminal and type `npm install && DEBUG=verloop:* npm start`
+- Open terminal and type `npm install && DEBUG=github-starcount-api:* npm start`

 - Your API server will be listening at port `7000`.